nyu-mhealth/GeoTools/geocoding/geocoding.md

 Here is a tutorial video for how to geocode in ARcGIS 10 using locator files (requires creating an ESRI login - for free):
 http://training.esri.com/gateway/index.cfm?fa=catalog.webCourseDetail&courseID=1969

+####QGIS Geocoder
+Use with Google API and pause functionality - time intensive

+####Google API
+Python code with pause for Google geocoding